Liar, Liar (1993 film): Reception

-Liar, Liar is known both for its cast inclusion of Selina Hanuse (her only role other than as Hannah Kenidi on North of 60 prior to her death in a car accident at the age of 17), and also for its numerous Gemini Award nominations.
+Liar, Liar is known for its numerous Gemini Award nominations.
 The Los Angeles Times praised the film, with critic Ray Loynd noting that the film's candid flashbacks to traumatic childhood sexual abuse might be "unnerving", while also stating, "a Canadian production (which premiered in Canada on the CBC last January), the movie is perhaps the most candid and most suspenseful parent/child molestation story aired to date on U.S. television."
 Tony Scott of Daily Variety was slightly more critical but still generally positive, stating, "if the outcome's not entirely satisfactory, the telefilm has much to say about truth and buried anger."